StratusLab/documentation/users-tutorial/src/main/markdown/02-prerequisites.md

 To register on the StratusLab Reference infrastructure please go to the [registration page][registration].
-Click on the "register" link and you should see a page like the following:
+Click on the "register" link and you should see a page like the one in the screenshot.

 ![Marketplace Screenshot](images/registration-screenshot.png)